Are you interested in making something that works with the Adafruit Feather & FeatherWing system?

 If you need more space, you can, of course, go double-sided or you can go longer.
 For example, the 32u4 FONA Feather has the same width but is longer:

-If you are making a Feather main-board, we don't recommend going any wider, or adding space on the 'left side'.
-If you do go wider, or add space, make the left hand side (the left two holes, and the breakout pins with-respect-to bottom left corner) the same.
+If you are making a Feather main-board, we don't recommend going any wider, or adding space on the 'left side' where the USB port is.
+If you do go wider, or add space, make the USB side (the left two holes, and the breakout pins with-respect-to bottom left corner) the same.

 If you do go wider, it wont fit nicely in a breakout board.

 For Feather Wings, you don't have to keep the same size.
 You can have it be a 'bottom' Wing like this terminal block Wing, where the Feather pops on top:

 Or you can do what we did with the TFT FeatherWing where the board plugs into the back.

 Note that even with these larger wings, you can use stacking headers to add more wings on top.